| Melbourne — loading...

 The vibe: A proper pub that does a $15 souvlaki deal so good it should be a protected national resource.

-Order this: Monday $15 souvlaki (two meat options) Address: 163 Sydney Road, Brunswick Hours: Mon–Sun from noon Insider tip: Pair the souvlaki with their $7 pot of local craft beer.
-Total damage: $22 for a meal and a drink that would cost $45 elsewhere in Melbourne.
+Order this: Monday $15 souvlaki (two meat options) Address: 163 Sydney Road, Brunswick Hours: Mon-Sun from noon Insider tip: Pair the souvlaki with their $7 pot of local craft beer.
+Total damage: $22 for a meal and a drink that would cost $45 elsewhere.

 4. Edinburgh Castle — Kangaroo and Wine Deal

-The Edinburgh Castle at 681 Sydney Road doesn’t get enough love.
-Their midweek specials are genuinely cheap — the roo and wine deal is legendary, and on Wednesdays they run a $24.99 burger and pot combo.
-The beer garden is sprawling, the crowd is properly mixed (students, tradies, families, retirees who’ve been coming here since the 90s), and the building has the kind of heritage character that developers keep trying to bulldoze.
+The Edinburgh Castle at 681 Sydney Road does not get enough love.
+The roo and wine deal is legendary, and on Wednesdays they run a $24.99 burger and pot combo.
+The beer garden is sprawling, the crowd is properly mixed (students, tradies, families, retirees who have been coming since the 90s), and the building has genuine heritage character.

 5. Hotel Railway — Thursday Steak

-The vibe: A neighbourhood pub on Albert Street where the locals outnumber the tourists roughly 100 to 1, and the Thursday steak deal is the best-kept secret west of the 86 tram.
+The vibe: A neighbourhood pub on Albert Street where the locals outnumber the tourists roughly 100 to 1.

-The Hotel Railway at 291–293 Albert Street runs a $25 beef or cauliflower steak deal on Thursdays.
-The venue sits right near the Brunswick train station, which makes it the default after-work option for anyone commuting home on the Upfield line.
-It’s not fancy.
-The carpet has history.
-But the steak is good, the beer is cold, and the vibe is that of a pub that knows exactly what it is.
+The Hotel Railway at 291-293 Albert Street runs a $25 beef or cauliflower steak deal on Thursdays.
+The venue sits right near Brunswick train station on the Upfield line, which makes it the default after-work option for anyone commuting home.

-Order this: Thursday $25 steak with sides Address: 291–293 Albert Street, Brunswick Hours: Daily from noon Insider tip: If you’re coming from the station, it’s a 90-second walk.
+Order this: Thursday $25 steak with sides Address: 291-293 Albert Street, Brunswick Hours: Daily from noon Insider tip: Ninety-second walk from Brunswick station.
 Time your arrival for 6pm to beat the after-work crowd.

 6. Mediterranean Wholesalers — Bulk Buying and Hot Food

-The vibe: A sprawling Mediterranean grocery where you can buy enough dried chilli to last a year for $4 and then sit down and eat a plate of food for $10 that tastes like someone’s nonna spent all day cooking.
+The vibe: A sprawling Mediterranean grocery where you can buy enough dried chilli to last a year for $4 and then sit down and eat a plate of food for $10.

-Mediterranean Wholesalers on Sydney Road is part grocery store, part restaurant, and part cultural institution.
-The hot food counter does rotating daily specials — pastitsio, moussaka, grilled lamb — for about $10–14 a plate.
-The grocery side is where the real value lives: bulk pasta, olive oil, tinned tomatoes, spices, and imported goods at prices that make Coles look like a scam.
-Locals come for the food and leave with two bags of groceries.
+Mediterranean Wholesalers on Sydney Road is part grocery store, part restaurant, part cultural institution.
+The hot food counter does rotating daily specials — pastitsio, moussaka, grilled lamb — for about $10-14 a plate.
+The grocery side is where the real value lives: bulk pasta, olive oil, tinned tomatoes, spices at prices that make Coles look like a scam.

 Order this: Daily hot plate ($10-14) + take-home supplies Address: 172 Sydney Road, Brunswick Hours: Daily, 9am-7pm Insider tip: Go on a weekday lunch when the hot food counter is fully stocked.
 By 6pm on a Saturday, the best stuff is gone.